Messengers

 Aren't you making your life harder by using only Signal and such?

-But that's a compromise I want to make and it's also not that hard, since most of my friends use Signal already, with the coolest among them using even Snikket and Delta Chat!
+But that's a compromise I want to make and it's also not that hard, since most of my friends use Signal already, with the coolest among them using even Delta Chat!

 Footnotes: